 Synchronize origin with git fetch

-The following example walks through the typical workflow for synchronizing your local repository with the central repository's master branch.
+The following example walks through the typical workflow for synchronizing your local repository with the central repository's main branch.

 git fetch origin